hypar-io/Elements/README.md

-# THE HYPAR SDK IS CURRENTLY IN BETA.
-## DO NOT USE IT FOR PRODUCTION WORK (THAT'S PROBABLY NOT EVEN POSSIBLE YET).
+## THE HYPAR SDK IS CURRENTLY IN BETA.
+DO NOT USE IT FOR PRODUCTION WORK.
-### Add issues to start discussions for functionality that you would like to see.

 # Hypar SDK
 The Hypar SDK is a library for creating functions that execute on Hypar.